JanKolo04/task-table/README.md

 - [ ] add custom url links
 - [ ] add function adding task to database to main file
 - [ ] add max lenhgt to input text
+- [ ] how to appload data form page to db